-At this year’s Global Industry exhibition, more than seventy equipment manufacturers have come together to build a 1,000 m2 working demonstration of a connected factory.
-Omron’s contribution to the production line includes a pair of our LD robots which will transfer the personalized medals that will be made for each visitor between the different cells on the line.
+At the Global Industry exhibition in 2018, more than seventy equipment manufacturers have come together to build a 1,000 m2 working demonstration of a connected factory.
+Omron’s contribution to the production line included a pair of our LD robots which transfer the personalized medals that will be made for each visitor between the different cells on the line.

-Visitors will be able to follow their own medals at they are produced and move through the line.
-French president Emmanuel Macron will open the line and receive the first medal.
+Visitors were able to follow their own medals as they are produced and move through the line.
+French president Emmanuel Macron opened the line and received the first medal.
 One wonders what he will choose for his gold medal: best president or as a keen tennis player perhaps Wimbledon champion.

 You can see an animation (in French) of the Connected Factory below: